camaral/find-dups/README.md

 What is used in the implementation

 ###Frameworks
 - **Spring:** For dependency inject.
-I created almost everything with annotations.
-I kept as xml when it was easier this way.
+Almost everything was created with annotations.
+I kept as XML when it was simpler this way.
 - **Resteasy:** For REST API implementation and resteasy-client with proxy to write the tests.
-- **Spring-Data:** To access database and solr.
+- **Spring-Data:** To access Database and Solr.
-- **Dozer:** For java bean mapping between domain and entity objects
+- **Dozer:** For java bean mapping between domain and entity objects.

 ###Aplications
-- **Derby:** Database.
+- **Derby:** An super easy to setup Database.
 - **ActiveMQ:** To provide queues for asynchronous processing.
-It make it easy to scale the batch processing.
+This way we can scale the batch processing.
-- **Solr:** Solr is the main part of the de-duplication.
+- **Solr:** The main part of the de-duplication.
 Provides lots of searching features and can be configured to achieve the desired precision.
 It also can scale.

-I configured both Derby and ActiveMQ embedded to make it easy to test the project.
-I decided to not embed Solr because it is to big to keep inside the project.
+I configured both Derby and ActiveMQ embedded to simplify the project testing and development.
+Solr was not embedded because it is to big to keep inside the project.

 ##Starting the engine
-Sadly I am using Windows here, let me know in case of any problems with these steps
+Sadly I am using Windows here, let me know in case of any problems with these steps.

 ###Starting solr
 - Download it from http://www.apache.org/dyn/closer.cgi/lucene/solr/5.0.0
-- Unzip it, lets say inside /opt/solr/, start it and create the solr core`
+- Unzip it, lets say, inside /opt/solr/, start it and create the solr core`
 ```bash
 $ cd /opt/solr/
 $./bin/solr start -p 8983